For Greek students who hold a bachelor's degree from a Greek institution of higher education and possess an excellent academic record.

 - TOEFL or IELTS, GRE and/or GMAT score reports in accordance with U.S. university requirements.

 - Three letters of reference are requested as part of your Fulbright application.
-Your recommenders should complete and submit the forms through the Embark system once you have registered them.
-All candidates should inform their referees that they need to provide their letter of reference online the latest by February 2, 2018.
+Your recommenders should complete and submit the forms through the Embark online system once you have registered them.
+All candidates should inform their referees that they need to submit their letter of reference online the latest by February 11, 2019.
 All letters should be written in English.
 The letters of reference should be written by professors with whom you have studied or pursued research or by someone who has supervised your work as related to your proposed field of study.
 Please ensure that both pages of the form are completed.

-- All candidates are requested to deliver one hard copy (paper copy or printout) of their completed Embark application to the Fulbright Foundation, 6 Vassilissis Sofias str., 10674 Athens, (attn: Greek Program Coordinator) within 10 days of its electronic submission (you can deliver a copy in person or send it by mail/courier).
+- All candidates are requested to submit one hard copy of their completed Embark application to the Fulbright Foundation, 6 Vassilissis Sofias str., 10674 Athens, (attn: Greek Program Coordinator) within 10 days of their Embark application submission (you can submit a copy in person or send it by mail/courier).

-- In addition, candidates in Arts and Architecture related subjects such as Design are requested to submit a portfolio to the Fulbright Foundation, 6 Vassilissis Sofias, 10674 Athens, (attn: Greek Program Coordinator).
+- In addition, candidates in the Arts and Architecture related subjects such as Design are requested to submit a portfolio to the Fulbright Foundation, 6 Vassilissis Sofias, 10674 Athens, (attn: Greek Program Coordinator).
 Portfolios should include a table of contents and selective proof of projects, exhibitions, public performances, etc. All portfolios submitted for review will be returned to the candidates.
+You may opt to include your portfolio online as part of your application (Additional Documents upload option).

-We encourage students to deliver their final application and portfolio in person to the Foundation and arrange for a personal meeting.
+We encourage students to deliver their final application to the Foundation in person and arrange a personal meeting by email or by phone.

 ONLINE APPLICATION SUBMISSION DEADLINE: